 Know the Requirements for Gas Installations

-If your home is damaged as a result of a defective gas appliance.
-An insurance company would be well within their rights to repudiate a claim, which could have severe financial repercussions.
+In the event of your home being damaged as a result of a defective gas appliance an insurance company would be well within their rights to repudiate a claim, which could have severe financial repercussions.

 Having the installation inspected and approved is a quick and easy process – provided the installation has been done correctly – much in line with similar requirements for electrical installations, which also requires a certificate of compliance under the Machinery and Occupational Safety Act of 1983.